 If you are writing a paper that refers to the C++ Actor Framework, please cite CAF as follows:

-Dominik Charousset, Thomas C. Schmidt, Raphael Hiesgen, Matthias Wählisch, Native Actors - A Scalable Software Platform for Distributed Heterogeneous Environments, In: Proc. of the 4rd ACM SIGPLAN Conference on Systems Programming and Applications (SPLASH '13) Workshop AGERE!, New York, NY, USA:ACM, Oct.
-2013.
+Dominik Charousset, Thomas C. Schmidt, Raphael Hiesgen, CAF - The C++ Actor Framework for Scalable and Resource-efficient Applications, In: Proc. of the 5th ACM SIGPLAN Conf. on Systems Programming and Applications (SPLASH '14) Workshop AGERE!, New York, NY, USA:ACM, Oct.
+2014.

 The C++ Actor Framework started with its core library in 2011.
 During this time, the project was called libcppa.
 After three years of continuous improvements, not only the community around this C++ Actor library grew but also scenarios in addition to common data center applications (e.g., IoT), and tools to ease Actor development have been supported.